Child/Youth Care Program (CYC)

 CYC 450 Cr.1-6

 Internship in Child/Youth Care

-An academically relevant field experience for students in the Child/Youth Care Emphasis.
+An academically relevant field experience for students in the child/youth care emphasis.
 The internship must be at an approved site with substantial time devoted to work with children or adolescents at risk.
 The internship will be arranged through Career Services and supervised by a child/youth care emphasis affiliated faculty member.
-Repeatable for credit - maximum 6.
-Prerequisite: CYC 301; junior standing; 2.25 cumulative grade point average.
+Repeatable for credit - maximum six.
+Prerequisite: CYC 301; junior standing; 2.25 cumulative GPA.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.

 CYC 495 Cr.3